 My first visit to Paris was over 32 years ago.
 It was the last leg of my first European adventure which started in Vienna.
 I honestly don’t remember much but I think I probably liked it.
 My second time in Paris was 13 years ago when I met “my man” (partner…or whatever) in Paris on Valentine’s Day.
-Sounds so romantic, but remember the episode of “Sex and the City” where Carrie meets her man (“The Russian”) in Paris?
+A weekend in Paris sounds so romantic, but remember the episode of “Sex and the City” where Carrie meets her man (“The Russian”) in Paris?
 She spends the entire time alone wandering the cobblestone streets of Paris in her stiletto heels.
-Well, that was me except I wore Sketchers.
-“Romantic” Paris was very disappointing.
+Well, that was me except I wore Sketchers and found my three days in Paris very disappointing.
 So when I had a chance at house sitting in Paris I jumped on it, hoping to give Paris another chance to Wow me.

 But, after being slightly disappointed by a return trip to Vienna, my expectations for Paris were kind of low.